 Biobanks of organoids are now being generated, for example from cancer patients, which could be used to identify drugs effective against a broad spectrum of disease phenotypes.
 In personalised healthcare applications, patient-specific organoids may help identify the best drug for individual patients.
 In regenerative medicine, organoids derived from healthy donor cells, or from patients after genetic correction, can be used as a source of cells or tissues.

 One major advantage of organoid cultures for disease modelling, compared with traditional cell cultures of a single cell type, is their ability to mimic pathologies at the organ level.
 Added to that, some diseases are peculiar to humans and therefore not replicable in animal models.
-The idea that organoids can model human pathologies has opened the door to studies on the feasibility of drug testing and screening applications: this will be a primary focus of the ITB.
+The idea that organoids can model human pathologies has opened the door to studies on the feasibility of drug testing and screening applications.

 The path towards a broad-ranging translation of organoid technology into real-life preclinical and clinical applications remains challenging.
 However, much has already been achieved in revealing the amazing level of self-organisation that stem cells can display when cultured under the appropriate conditions, as well as in expanding the list of organoid types.

-Overcoming these challenges at ITB will require a concerted, multidisciplinary effort.
+Overcoming these challenges at ITB requires a concerted, multidisciplinary effort.
 Bringing together our deep expertise in human biology, engineering and data analytics will have a significant impact in the coming years, enabling science fiction soon to become a reality for the benefit of patients.